reviver1z/MicroBlaze-RTL-Simulation-AES-128-ECB-Encryption-Decryption-/README.md

 Based on my previous GitHub repository: https://github.com/reviver1z/MicroBlaze-RTL-Simulation

--I implemented TinyAES using AES ECB 128 mode.
+I implemented TinyAES using AES ECB 128 mode.
-*Optional explanation of the algorithm:
+-Optional explanation of the algorithm:
 It takes as input a 16-byte plaintext and a 16-byte key and produces a 16-byte ciphertext.

-**So now, during simulation in vivado when I press 'Run All', the following appear:
+So now, during simulation in vivado when I press 'Run All', the following appear:

 The original (plain) sum

 The encrypted (ciphertext) sum

-The decrypted (plaintext) sum."**
+The decrypted (plaintext) sum.